Antonio Lopez-Fitzgerald

-Antonio Lopez-Fitzgerald is a fictional character on the NBC/DirecTV soap opera Passions.
-Antonio is played by Christopher Douglas from October 1, 2001, to June 24, 2004.
-After a four-year absence, Douglas returned on July 23, 2008.
+Antonio Lopez-Fitzgerald is a fictional character on the NBC/DirecTV soap opera Passions, played by Christopher Douglas.
+The character first appeared on October 1, 2001, continuing through June 24, 2004.
+After a four-year absence, Douglas returned as Lopez-Fitzgerald on July 23, 2008.

 Storylines

 Antonio is the eldest child of Pilar Lopez-Fitzgerald and Martin Fitzgerald.
 Years after Martin disappeared, Antonio also disappeared.
 Pilar lit candles in honor of both men for many years, and their disappearances led to Luis Lopez-Fitzgerald's lifelong fear that he would someday also be driven to abandon his family.
 It was eventually revealed that Julian Crane drove Antonio to flee town, but the reason was not explained.

 Antonio first appeared on the show under the pseudonym Brian O'Leary (his middle name and his paternal grandmother's maiden name).
 He was a fisherman living on St. Lisa, a fictional island near Bermuda.
 After Sheridan Crane was caught in a boat explosion with her fiancé Luis, she washed up on St. Lisa and Brian found her.
 Sheridan had amnesia and took the name Diana.
 She and Brian began a relationship.
 He was good friends with his ex-girlfriend Liz, who owned a hotel on St. Lisa; she still loved him, but he had always felt unable to commit to her.
 Eventually Antonio's past as a con man came back to haunt him, as he and Diana were almost killed by Antonio's former boss Nick Bozman.